AbdoulMa/ggtricks/README.md

 You can however set the slice position with `slice_position`(possible values are: `top`, `right`, `bottom`, and `left`).
-Soon, I will post more detailed examples on the package website :
+Soon, I will post more detailed examples on the package website:
 <https://www.abdoulma.github.io/ggtricks>.

 ### `geom_donut_slice`

 It is a slice of donut plot.
-As `geom_donut`, it is driven by 2 radii and as a slice plot, it has a defined slice angle.
+As a `geom_donut`, it is driven by 2 radii and as a slice plot, it has a defined slice angle.

 ``` r